Allantoin

 SIELC Technologies usually develops more than one method for each compound.
 Therefore, this particular method may not be the best available method from our portfolio for your specific application.
 Before you decide to implement this method in your research, please send us an email to research@sielc.com so we can ensure you get optimal results for your compound/s of interest.

-HPLC Method for Analysis of Allantoine
+HPLC Method for Analysis of Allantoin on Primesep 100 Column

 May 3, 2018

-HPLC Method for Analysis of Allantoine
+High Performance Liquid Chromatography (HPLC) Method for Analysis of Allantoin

-Allantoine is found in plants such as wheat sprouts, chamomile, sugar beet, and comfrey.
+Allantoin is found in plants such as wheat sprouts, chamomile, sugar beet, and comfrey.
 It is used as a moisturizer, which is, as the name suggest, used to moisturize the skin and to treat or prevent skin irritations and dry skin.
 Primesep 100, a reverse-phase column, contains embedded acidic ionizable groups and can retain Allantoine.
 The method is LC/MS and UV compatible and can be used as a general approach for analyzing similar compounds.

 Application Column